bloatless/endocore/README.md

 ### Error Handling and Logging

-The shiny core framework provides some basic tools to handle errors and logging.
+The Endocore framework provides some basic tools to handle errors and logging.

 #### Using the file logger